samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 ---

 ## 3.5 End-to-End Exactly-Once Delivery

-  - Is it possible to achieve end-to-end exactly once delivery in your current tenantstreamapp design and implementation?
-  - If yes, explain why.
-  - If not, what could be conditions and changes to achieve end-to-end exactly once?
-  - If it is impossible to have end-to-end exactly once delivery in your view, explain the reasons.
-  - *(1 point)*

 **Current Situation:**
 Our tenantstreamapp is built on Spark Structured Streaming, which—when combined with proper checkpointing—can guarantee exactly-once processing from Kafka sources and into Kafka sinks.
 However, our design writes processed (silver) data into Cassandra using a custom connector without built-in transactional support.
 This creates a gap because without idempotent and transactional writes to Cassandra, the end-to-end delivery is not truly exactly once.